Turning the Career Fair Tables

 Career fairs.
 Odds are you’ve attended one.
 Students and professionals walk around booths taking pens and leaving resumes on company-sponsored tables.

 They’re full of buzzing talent and opportunities.
-But what if talent isn’t the only thing you hear buzzing?
+But what if talent isn’t the only thing you heard buzzing?
 Suddenly the fluorescent lights are making a sound, the click, click, click of dress shoes consumes you and the number of jostling people overwhelms.

 That’s what a career fair might feel like for students on the autism spectrum.
 The University of Tennessee at Chattanooga’s Mosaic program is reverse engineering the career fair model as part of efforts to support the holistic needs of degree-seeking UTC students with autism spectrum disorders (ASD).

 “Our best case scenario is employers come with the intention of conducting onsite interviews and hire one of our students for an internship or a job,” says Kyle Hudson, Mosaic Career Coordinator.
 “Even if employers just come to meet and support the students, it’s dispelling misconceptions about autism.”

 Prior to the pandemic, the format looked similar to traditional career fairs except employers move around the room and visit tables with junior and senior students from various fields of study, including many STEM-related majors.
 This year, the Virtual Reverse Career Fair still provides an opportunity for recruiters to interact with exceptionally talented ASD students in a format that gives them the booth, and the chance to highlight their experiences, abilities and aspirations.

 In 2008, Mosaic formed to address the needs of autistic students looking for guidance.
 Now it has grown into one of the most comprehensive programs in the country.